taielab/awesome-hacking-lists/README.md

 - [jigsaw](https://github.com/rdkmaster/jigsaw) - Jigsaw七巧板 provides a set of web components based on Angular5/8/9+.
 The main purpose of Jigsaw is to help the application developers to construct complex & intensive interacting & user friendly web pages.
 Jigsaw is supporting the development of all applications of Big Data Product of ZTE.
 - [learn-anything](https://github.com/learn-anything/learn-anything) - Organize world's knowledge, explore connections and curate learning paths
 - [octohint](https://github.com/pd4d10/octohint) - The missing IntelliSense hint for GitHub and GitLab
+- [tamperchrome](https://github.com/google/tamperchrome) - Tamper Dev is an extension that allows you to intercept and edit HTTP/HTTPS requests and responses as they happen without the need of a proxy.
+Works across all operating systems (including Chrome OS).

 ## VBA